brendanmichaelconnors/TESAsamSim/README.md

 #### data

+Includes data input files.
+For the 2021 TESA workshop, we will be using example data from Interior Fraser River coho salmon in the directory, *IFCohoPars*.
+See Input Files section below.

 #### man
 Includes the .rd files used to populate help files for each function.
 Created automatically via `roxygen`.